What is a social enterprise?

 Why is trading important?

-Bidding for grants is time-consuming with no guarantee that you will be successful and in any event, the amount of grant funding available is extremely sparse and that which is available is chased by countless other enterprises too.
+Applying for grants is time-consuming with no guarantee that you will be successful and in any event, the amount of grant funding available is limited and being chased by countless other enterprises too.
 A reliance on grant funding is risky and is not sustainable – what will happen to your social enterprise when the grant funding has been used?
 The key is to trade, and not be reliant on grants.

 You will need to ensure that any trading activity from the supply of your product/service generates sufficient income and importantly a profit.
 As a social enterprise you can trade in any way appropriate to market need (as long as it is legal), the profits from which can then help you achieve enterprise sustainability and your social objectives.